awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2_deploy_dashboards.md

     ![qs_exit_refresh](/Cost/200_Cloud_Intelligence/Images/cur/qs_exit_refresh.png?classes=lab_picture_small)

-17. Repeat these steps with the KPI datasets.
+17. Repeat these steps with all other SPICE datasets (including the KPI datasets).
 No refresh is required for customer_all.

 18. [Share or edit your dashboard.](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/quicksight/quicksight/)